Port Stephens with kids

-A well-known escape for those from Sydney and the Hunter Valley- Port Stephens is a tropical oasis about 2.5 hours north of Sydney.
-The Port Stephens region is a haven for local travels, but caters to the overseas visitors as well.
-It’s the perfect family-friendly destination with plenty of things to do!
+A well-known escape for those from Sydney and the Hunter Valley, Port Stephens is a tropical oasis about 3 hours north of Sydney.
+The Port Stephens region is a haven for local tourists but would be a great destination for those from overseas.
+I personally think it’s home to some of the most beautiful beaches and would be a nice taste of the Aussie lifestyle for those visiting from far away.

 “The Bay” is actually 2.5 times the size of Sydney Harbour.
-It’s a much shallower harbour, so it’s perfect for dolphin-spotting and kayaking.
-You could easily visit for a long weekend, but one week would be even better.
+It’s a much shallower harbor, so it’s perfect for dolphin spotting and kayaking.
+You could visit for a long weekend, but one week would be even better.

-Here are four family-friendly things to do in Port Stephens, Australia.
+Here are a few of our favorite family-friendly things to do in Port Stephens, Australia.

 Hike up Tomaree Head for a fantastic view of Port Stephens